 A professor at the University of Alabama, J. Shahar Dillbary argues in the Hastings Law Journal that joint and several liability without contribution amongst defendants is the best and most fair system.
 Not a shocking view.
 Many liberal scholars will agree.
 The difference here is that the author attempts to prove this thesis with a law and economics perspective, using mathematical models that I tried to follow before completely giving up.

-The author also does a nice job of compiling the arguments defending the doctrine of joint and several liability: (1) that each of the joint tortfeasors caused and therefore is responsible for the entire harm; (2) that each of the tortfeasors could have avoided that harm had they taken more precaution; (3) that contribution provides a culpable party with a windfall because it reduces the liability of a fully responsible tortfeasor simply because others joined her; (4) that a regime of several liability or one that allows contribution shifts the risk of litigation and insolvency to the innocent victim;(5) that comparing fault between fully responsible tortfeasors is infeasible, arbitrary and unfair in and of itself; and (6) that a contribution (or SL) regime will result in more proceedings and thus increase the cost of litigation to the victim and at best delay collection or even worse: reduce it.
+The author also does a nice job of compiling the arguments defending the doctrine of joint and several liability: (1) that each of the joint tortfeasors caused and therefore is responsible for the entire harm; (2) that each of the tortfeasors could have avoided that harm had they taken more precaution; (3) that contribution provides a culpable party with a windfall because it reduces the liability of a fully responsible tortfeasor because others joined her; (4) that a regime of several liability or one that allows contribution shifts the risk of litigation and insolvency to the innocent victim;(5) that comparing fault between fully responsible tortfeasors is infeasible, arbitrary and unfair; and (6) that a contribution (or SL) regime will result in more proceedings and thus increase the cost of litigation to the victim and delay collection or even worse: reduce it.